berteh/svg-objects-export/README.md

     svg-objects-export.py --silent --force --type eps --destdir vector/  ~/*.svg ~/tmp/*.svg

-exports all objects with an ID that does not ressemble Inkscape default IDs, from any SVG file in user's home and tmp directories, to vector/ directory as EPS files, with no information displayed and overwritting existing files
+exports all objects with an ID that does not resemble Inkscape default IDs, from any SVG file in user's home and tmp directories, to vector/ directory as EPS files, with no information displayed and overwritting existing files